Sign up to our Newsletter

 Reviewed: 08/29/23

-Are you trying to apply to law schools but have financial problems?
+Are you trying to apply to law school but experiencing financial problems?
 In this guide, we'll take an in-depth look at LSAC’s fee waiver.

 If you're applying to law schools and cannot afford the LSAC fees, you may be eligible for a fee waiver.
 This guide will cover how to get a waiver, who's eligible, and what the fee waiver covers.